mirai1st/MC-Tiktok-Viewer-Control/README.md

 ## 🚀 What is this?
-> It is a simple application that can manage tiktok events in Minecraft!
+> It is a simple application that acts as a bridge between Tiktok and Minecraft!
 Powered by TiktokLiveConnector (Phyton) and RCON Services.

 ## How to use?